arrahmanbd/unfreeze/README.md

 # Unfreeze
-A Dart package for isolate execution of asynchronous tasks using Dart isolates in Flutter projects.Also track the progress of each task , calculate and display the remaining time and handel errors easily.
+A Dart package for isolate execution of asynchronous tasks using Dart isolates in Flutter projects.Also track the progress of each task , time and display the remaining time and handel errors easily.

 # Features:
 - **Isolate-based Concurrency:** Leverage Dart isolates for parallel execution of asynchronous tasks, enhancing performance in Flutter applications.

 - **Progress Tracking:** Monitor and track the progress of each concurrent task, providing real-time insights into the execution status.

-- **Remaining Time Calculation:** Dynamically calculate and display the remaining time for each task, allowing for better task management and user experience.
+- **Remaining Time Calculation:** Dynamically time and display the remaining time for each task, allowing for better task management and user experience.

 - **After-Task Reporting:** Receive updates on tasks completed, enabling post-execution actions or additional processing steps after the isolates have finished their work.